fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 Think of your AV as a one-for-one bonus added to your to-hit roll, and your opponent's DV as lowering it the same way.
 Given the combat mechanics, +1 AV is a 1-in-16 better chance to hit (6.25%), so +4 AV is a 25% bonus.
 Weapon skills are definitely more efficient at raising your AV than buying four points of DEX, but they lock you into a particular weapon class.
 Three things worth noting:

 - Ulrik shows up with *Axes 3*, and heavy Axes often have AV penalties, so giving all your axes to Ulrik and increasing his skill might be worth your time.
-- Personally, I think the Dragon Teeth (2d20, 60' range, +8 AV, +2 AC) are the best weapons in the game, and they're *Swords*.
+- Personally, I think the Dragon Teeth (2d20, 60' range, +8 AV, +2 AC) are the best weapons in the game, and they're Swords.
 You won't get them until near the end, but once you do, I bet you won't use anything else.
 So throwing points in *Swords* doesn't hurt.
 - The Gatlin Bow / Magic Quiver combo is incredibly deadly (theoretical maximum of **252 HP** plus high-DEX bonus per round), so having one of your back row specialize in *Bows* is nice.

 There are plenty of good mid-game *Maces* and *Flails*, and if you're after raw damage, *Two-Handers* may be the way to go.
 But I found I swapped weapons around too much to limit myself by taking lots of ranks in one weapon skill.
 Also, there aren't enough *Crossbows* to be worthwhile, and the combat mechanics make *Thrown Weapons* too hard to use effectively.

 *Fistfighting* basically counts as a weapon skill in terms of adding effective AV if you aren't holding a weapon, but unlike weapon skills it also increases your damage.
 With no ranks, you punch for 1d4; that goes up to a maximum of 7 ranks (1d6, 3d6, 5d6, 3d8, 5d8, 3d10, 3d12).
 You could make a pretty formidable martial artist by spending 15 AP on STR 20 and *Fistfighting 5*; 5–40 damage is better than all but the best late-game weapons, and you'll absolutely tear through Purgatory like that.
 The downside is that you can't Block without a weapon, and you'll never get the tasty AV or AC bonuses for using weapons.

 Finally, we discussed **magic skills** already, but I didn't mention skill ranks.
-Magic skills act like weapon skills when you're making magical attack rolls.
-Since a "miss" only deals half damage, a higher magical AV increases the overall effectiveness of your zap spells.
-More skill ranks also allow you to put higher amounts of POW into your variable-power spells. *Druid Magic* doesn't have any variable-power spells, but does have plenty of zap.
-Being able to cast higher-point *S:Inferno* is a big deal though, so I definitely suggest investing in a few ranks of *Sun Magic*.
+Magic skills act like weapon skills when you're making magical attack rolls, but since a "miss" on a magical attack roll still deals half damage, you may not notice the effects of a higher magical AV quite as much.
+More importantly, more skill ranks also allow you to put higher amounts of POW into your variable-power spells. *Druid Magic* doesn't have any variable-power spells, but does have plenty of zap.
+Being able to cast higher-point *S:Inferno* is a big deal though, so I definitely suggest investing in a few additional ranks of *Sun Magic*.

 ### Sample Characters